C# 8: Nullable Reference Types

 #Why use nullable reference types?

 C# 8 brings a new feature to solve the one billion-dollar mistake.
-The compiler will help you to find and fix most of your null-related bugs before they blow up at runtime.
-TypeScript has a similar functionality for a long time and it prevents so many potential issues.
-I'm very happy that C# gets the same feature.
-I hope you are prepared to fix tons of warnings 😃
+The compiler will help you find and fix most of your null-related bugs before they blow up at runtime.
+TypeScript has had a similar feature for a long time and it prevents so many potential issues.
+I'm glad that C# now has the same feature.
+I hope you are prepared to fix tons of warnings 🙂

 #How to enable Nullable Reference Types?